IgniteUI/help-topics/topics/02_Controls/igEditors/04_igPercentEditor/00_igPercentEditor_Overview.md

 ##Overview Of The igPercentEditor

-The Ignite UI™ percent editor, or `igPercentEditor`, is a control that renders an input field which only accepts numeric digits, formatted as a percentage.
+The %%ProductName%%™ percent editor, or `igPercentEditor`, is a control that renders an input field which only accepts numeric digits, formatted as a percentage.
 The `igPercentEditor` control supports localization, by recognizing different regional options exposed from the browser.

 The `igPercentEditor` control may be extensively styled giving you an opportunity to provide a completely different look and feel for the control as opposed to the default style.
 Styling options include using your own styles as well as styles from jQuery UI’s `ThemeRoller`.